aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilter/_index.md

 ```

 Adds a filter for a filter column.

+**Remarks**

 MS Excel 2007 supports multiple selection in a filter column.

 **Parameters:**
 | Parameter | Type | Description |